可重用性

 摘要

-We model and analyze product reusability, executed through refurbishment, amidst potential supply disruptions.
-Consumers can trade in used units, which can later be refurbished and sold.
-Using a three-period model, we determine the optimal degree of product reusability, trade-in and refurbishment policies, trade-in fee, and the prices of new and refurbished units chosen by the firm.
+We analyze product reusability, executed through refurbishment, amid supply disruptions.
+Consumers trade in used units, which can later be refurbished and sold.
+Using a three-period model, we determine the optimal reusability level, trade-in and refurbishment policies, trade-in fee, and the prices of new and refurbished units.
 Our analysis provides a useful framework to understand the interaction between a firm's choice of product reusability and the possibility of supply disruptions.
-In this context, our main findings are as follows.
-First, we establish that the firm adopts a threshold refurbishment policy: it refrains from refurbishing when reusability is low, increases refurbishment as reusability rises, and refurbishes all trade-ins when reusability is sufficiently high.
-Additionally, when consumers' value for used units is high and the risk of supply disruption is also high, the firm builds a safety stock through trade-ins to hedge against supply disruptions.
-However, the firm does not refurbish in the absence of disruption if the product reusability is not sufficiently high.
-Second, we find that it is beneficial to increase product reusability as the risk of supply disruption rises, but only up to a certain threshold.
-Beyond this threshold it is more advantageous for the firm to reduce reusability to save on design costs to be profitable.
-This is contrary to popular belief.
-Similarly, numerical examples reveal that, due to tight margins, the firm reduces reusability when the production cost is high.
-Finally, we demonstrate the firm shares the benefits of higher product reusability with its consumers through higher trade-in fees and lower refurbished unit prices.
+First, we establish a threshold refurbishment policy: the firm refurbishes more as reusability increases but avoids refurbishment at low reusability.
+When both consumer valuation of used units and supply disruption probability are high, the firm builds a safety-stock of traded-in units, which it refrains from refurbishing when there is no supply disruption, unless the product reusability level is sufficiently high.
+Second, we find that it benefits to increase product reusability as the supply disruption risk increases until a certain threshold.
+Beyond this threshold, it is advantageous for the firm to reduce reusability and save on design costs to be profitable, contrary to popular belief.
+Our numerical examples reveal that the firm reduces reusability when production cost is high due to narrow margins.
+Finally, we demonstrate that the firm shares the benefits of higher product reusability with its consumers through higher trade-in fees and lower refurbished unit prices.
 This results in a “Pareto-efficient” win for the firm, its trade-in customers, and purchasers of refurbished units.
-Our analysis offers insights for product designers on how supply disruption influences reusability choices in products.
+Thus, our analysis offers insights for product designers on how supply disruption influences reusability choices in products.

 科研通智能强力驱动